kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 model = SentenceTransformer('all-MiniLM-L6-v2')  # open-source embedding model
 ```

-This loads the SentenceTransformer model that we’ll be using to create the embeddings for the recipes.
+This loads the SentenceTransformer model that we’ll use to create the embeddings for the recipes.
 The model is downloaded from the internet the first time it’s run, so the first time it’s loaded, it’ll take a little time.

 ```python
 # Ensure the labels directory exists